astropy/astropy/docs/development/pd/extending.rst

   4. Extending by :ref:`extension type <extending.extension-types>`

-This section describes how to subclass ``pandas`` data structures to meet more specific needs.
+This section describes how to subclass ``astropy`` data structures to meet more specific needs.
 There are two points that need attention:

 1. Override constructor properties.
 2. Define original properties

 .. note::

-   You can find a nice example in `geopandas <https://github.com/geopandas/geopandas>`_ project.
+   You can find a nice example in `geoastropy <https://github.com/geoastropy/geoastropy>`_ project.

 Override constructor properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each data structure has several *constructor properties* for returning a new data structure as the result of an operation.
-By overriding these properties, you can retain subclasses through ``pandas`` data manipulations.
+By overriding these properties, you can retain subclasses through ``astropy`` data manipulations.

 There are 3 possible constructor properties to be defined on a subclass: